Holistic Health AI

 ORAC value

 Explain this simply.
-A laboratory measure of how much antioxidant activity a food has.
+A laboratory measure of how much antioxidant activity a food shows in a test tube.

 If This Sounds Like You